aspirepress/documentation/docs/aspireupdate/index.md

 - Need Another plugin dev/tester
 - A REST API dev to develop the AspireCloud
-- Need a technical architect for working out the overall design
+- Need a technical architect for working out the overall design going forward
 - Need testers!

 ## 📝 Upcoming topics